A quarter let the break whiz

 Eating (31 percent), maintaining social contacts through conversations with colleagues (28 percent), and exercise by taking walks in the fresh air (23 percent).
 Activities which, on the other hand, are regarded as having little restorative activity, such as private errands, make surfing the Internet are barely executed by respondents.

-It is closer that many a break on the working day is not enough.
-Finally, almost every second respondent expresses the desire for a second break.
-For almost half, however, there is only one break, namely the lunch break, even though a majority of employees (90 percent) give breaks the predicate "important" to "very important".
+It is more natural that a break on the working day is not enough for many.
+After all, almost every second respondent expressed the wish for a second break.
+For almost half, however, there is only one break, namely the lunch break, even if a majority of the employees (90 percent) give breaks the grade “important” to “very important”.

 Pay attention to signals of the body

 Finally, the body sends a signal when it needs a break.
 The most common indicator for 40 percent of respondents is the decreasing ability to concentrate.
 Nearly one in three (31 percent) feels the need for a break because they feel hungry or thirsty.
 The third most common indication of the need for a puff is oncoming fatigue.

 But then to take a break is anything but easy.
 Only 44 percent of workers can decide for themselves when to take a break.
 The remaining 56 percent are linked to time windows, production processes or the employer.

 Text as PDF, book or eCourse on the topic or personal advice

 Offline download: Download this text as PDF - Read usage rights, Because we do not automatically submit the title of this text for privacy reasons: When buying in "interests" the title register if support is needed.
 After buying text exclusively Download at this URL (please save).
 Or for a little more directly an entire book or eCourse with this text buy, read on.